Statistical properties of Galactic synchrotron temperature and polarization maps -- a multi-frequency comparison: Physics of Galactic synchrotron emission and data sets used

-\item {\it Planck synchrotron map derived using \texttt{Commander} pipeline}: \texttt{Commander} involves standard Bayesian formalism of fitting an explicit parametric sky model to the data and computing the joint posterior distribution $\mathcal{P}(\theta|d)$.
+\item {\it \planck~synchrotron map derived using \texttt{Commander} pipeline}: \texttt{Commander} involves standard Bayesian formalism of fitting an explicit parametric sky model to the data and computing the joint posterior distribution.
 These parameters, corresponding to CMB as well as astrophysical components, are then estimated at each pixel by sampling the posterior via Gibbs sampling~\cite{Eriksen:2008}.
-In addition to Planck HFI and LFI data, the nine-year WMAP sky maps and the Haslam map are also used as external data sets to disentangle the degeneracy between different low-frequency Galactic components. \item {\it BeyondPlanck synchrotron map}: BeyondPlanck is an end-to-end Bayesian analysis technique that jointly carries out instrument characterization, map-making, and component separation, using a single statistically consistent data model~\cite{BP:Main}.
-It is implemented as \texttt{Commander3}, an extended version of the \texttt{Commander} pipeline, applied on time-ordered data (TOD).
-The main goal of the current BeyondPlanck project is to demonstrate the methodology on Planck LFI data.
-A minimal set of external priors, such as the Haslam map, are included.
-However, Planck HFI and WMAP-K band, with high signal-to-noise ratios for thermal dust and synchrotron emissions, respectively, are not considered in the analysis.
-Therefore, a big improvement in the sensitivity of Galactic components is not expected for the BeyondPlanck products~\cite{BP:Int_Fg}. \end{enumerate} For polarization studies, we use the synchrotron maps given by WMAP \texttt{MCMC-c} and Planck \texttt{Commander} methods.
-Although other polarized foreground components like thermal dust are negligible in the low-frequency bands of WMAP and Planck, polarization maps are dominated by noise and we use component separated maps to minimize the bias due to it.
+In addition to \planck~HFI and LFI data, the nine-year \wmap~sky maps and the \has~map are also used as external data sets to disentangle the degeneracy between different low-frequency Galactic components. \item {\it \texttt{BeyondPlanck} synchrotron map}: \texttt{BeyondPlanck} is an end-to-end Bayesian analysis technique that jointly carries out instrument characterization, map-making, and component separation, using a single statistically consistent data model~\cite{BP:Main}.
+It is implemented as \texttt{Commander3}, an extended version of the \texttt{Commander} pipeline, applied to time-ordered data (TOD).
+In this analysis, \planck~LFI data sets along with \has~and \planck~dust maps are used as input maps. \end{enumerate} For polarization studies, we use the synchrotron maps given by \wmap~\texttt{\mg{MCMC-g}} and \planck~ \texttt{Commander} methods.
+Although other polarized foreground components like thermal dust are negligible in the low-frequency bands of \wmap~and \planck, polarization maps are dominated by noise, and we use component-separated maps to minimize the bias due to it.